ToLABaki/labstrap/README.md

 * Node.js
 * npm
-* watchr gem (**optional**, for watching less stylesheets, php and javascript scripts for changes)
+* grunt-cli

 ### Build

-Run `npm install` to install the node modules needed to build labstrap, then run `make build` to build labstrap inside the build folder
+Run `npm install` to install the node modules needed to build labstrap

+* run `grunt` or `grunt dist-mediawiki` to build labstrap inside the _dist-mediawiki_ folder
+* run `grunt dist-bootstrap` to build a standalone bootstrap redistributable using labstrap inside the _dist-bootstrap_ folder

+### Other build targets

+* `watch` watches labstrap php scripts, less stylesheets and javascript scripts for modifications and runs the applicable build targets
+* `clean` cleans up _dist-mediawiki_ and _dist-bootstrap_